If you are one of the millions of Americans struggling to pay your debts and make ends meat, you are not alone.

 Credit Counseling

-Sometimes all you need is guidance from a professional credit counseling agency.
+Sometimes, all you need is guidance from a professional credit counseling agency.
 A credit counselor can take a deeper look at your finances and your budget, explain how it works, and help you come up with a debt repayment plan.

 Debt Consolidation

-If your credit scores are fair or good, you can qualify to get a lower interest debt consolidation loan to consolidate all your debts into a single monthly payment.
+If your credit scores are fair or good, you can qualify to get a lower interest rate debt consolidation loan to consolidate all your debts into a single monthly payment.

 Many credit card companies offer 0% balance transfer credit cards that can also be used to consolidate your credit card payments and make your payment schedule more manageable.